 Office 365 A5

 Existing customers who purchased Office 365 Education E3 prior to its retirement

 Office 365 Business Essentials

 Office 365 Enterprise E1, E3, and E5 plans

 Existing Office 365 Enterprise E4 customers who purchased E4 before its retirement

-Simply log in to forms.office.com with your Office 365 school or work credentials, and you can start creating surveys, quizzes, and polls.
+Log in to forms.office.com and start creating surveys, quizzes, and polls.